-- 3 tablespoons maple syrup (or any other sweetener)
+- 3 tablespoons maple syrup (or sub any other sweetener)

 - Cook sweet potatoes by boiling, steaming or roasting them until very soft and tender

-- Discard any skins, and add to a food processor or blender along with all other ingredients
+- Discard any skins, and add to a food processor along with all other ingredients

 - Whizz until completely smooth.
 Taste and adjust ingredients as necessary - add more maple syrup for sweetness, more salt for saltiness, more cocoa powder for chocolate flavour etc